kinghuthman/recipeApp/README.md

 Adding the cooking time and amount of servings methods to the Recipe model as well.

 Assuming there needs to be 15 mins for every 3 ingredients.
 Calculate how many 15 minute periods there is.
 Number of ingredients divided by 3 and then rounded up to the highest integer = periods.
 The time is periods multiplied by 15.

+---

+---

+BUILDING THE RECIPE CONTROLLER

+---

+Inside the URL, the hash symbol and whatever comes after is called the the hash.
+Can make use of the fact that the hashses change whenever a different recipe is clicked by using the hash change event in javascript.

+Hash change event is fired off each time that the hash in the URL changes to something else.

+Added an event listener to the global object using hashchange.
+The controlRecipe function gets the id using the .hash property on windows.location which is the entire URL.

+Using an if statement within the recipe controller to render a recipe if there is an ID.
+When a new recipe object is created, want to store that in the state.
+As we are retrieving data, await is used and therefore the controlRecipe is now an async function.